thingsym/hugo-theme-techdoc/exampleSite/content/sample/table-of-contents.md

 ---

 {{% panel status="primary" title="Note" icon="far fa-lightbulb" %}}
-The `TableOfContents` field set to `true` in your content’s front matter will render a table of contents.
+The `TableOfContents` field with `true` in your content’s front matter will render a table of contents.

 ```
 TableOfContents: true